DanielQuiroz97/lab-site/content/blog/apples/index.md

 Here is some work we've published on the topic:

 - Bilbrey EA, Williamson K, Hatzakis E, Doud Miller D, Fresnedo Ramírez J, Cooperstone JL.
 [Integrating genomics and multi-platform metabolomics enables metabolite QTL detection in breeding-relevant apple germplasm](https://doi.org/10.1111/nph.17693).
-New Phytologist, 2021.
+New Phytologist, 2021. <br>
 -- Also published a [pre-print](https://doi.org/10.1101/2021.02.18.431481) on bioRxiv

 If you have trouble accessing any work, send Jess an email and she'd be happy to share the paper and its relevant data with you.